 There will be a 3-hour written final exam, during the final examination period in December.
-The final exam will be closed book and closed notes.
-A formula sheet will be provided.
+The final exam will be open book and open notes.
 The final exam is a requirement to successfully complete this course.

 Land Acknowledgement

 Here at Carleton University, it is important that we acknowledge that the land on which we gather is the traditional and unceded territory of the Algonquin nation.